samarjit/koa-router-ajv-swaggergen/README.md

 > Thanks to fastify-swagger, fastify-oas, koa-mapper.
 A lot of inspiration was taken from these libraries
 > Thanks for koa-joi-swagger, and I did take inspiration from this lib as well.

 This module does 3 things.
-This does not reimplement koa-router instead creates wrapper around koa-router.
-In fact these libraries were inspiration for building this wrapper module.
+This does not reimplement official koa-router(@koa/router) or tamper with its functionality, instead creates wrapper around koa-router.
+So you get validation and api documentation.
+Most other libraries either do one of the two things or simply requires maintaining separate openapi.yaml.

 1. Define schema while defining router
-2. Schema will be used for validation of queryparams, headers, pathparams, body
+2. This Schema will automatically validate queryparams, headers, pathparams, body using ajv and provide errors in json format.
-3. Schema will be used for generating openapi 3 json.
+3. This Schema generates openapi 3 json.
+4. (optional) Integrates swagger viewer to show the above openapi json

 You can open this openapi3 json in http://editor.swagger.io to view the document.
 Optionally you can integrate swagger viewer in your application.
 Follow the index.js to see how it is done.
 Following snippet shows the main parts.

 ## Quick start Example

-Create a new folder test.
+* Create a new folder koa-ajv.
 Run `npm init -y` inside the new folder.
+* Run `npm i koa @koa/router koa-bodyparser ajv` for installaing peer dependencies.
-Run `npm install koa-router-ajv-swaggergen` in your project.
+* Run `npm install koa-router-ajv-swaggergen` in your project.
-Additioally if want to setup swagger viewer
+* Additioally if want to setup swagger viewer
-Run `npm install -D swagger-ui-dist`
+* Run `npm install -D swagger-ui-dist`

 Install peer dependencies if not already part of your project Run `npm install koa @koa/router ajv formidable json-schema-resolver qs`